Kevin-Aguirre/QuickLook-Frontend/README.md

-# QuickLook Frontend
+# QuickLook
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that uses the [OpenAI API](https://platform.openai.com/) to generate a short summary about a phrase or term that users would like to learn more about.
-Users can organize phrases they would like to learn about by organizing them into study sets.
-Make sure to check out the [QuickLook Backend](https://github.com/Kevin-Aguirre/QuickLook-Backend).
+QuickLook is a full-stack project made using Next.js, React.js, Spring Boot, and PostgreSQL.
+This application is for when users are scrolling online and they find a term they would like to learn more about.
+Instead of clicking multiple links and searching for an explanation, QuickLook users OpenAI's API to have ChatGPT generate a summary.
+Users can organize phrases into sets.

 ## Getting Started